browserengineering/book/book/scheduling-and-threading.md

-[^real-browser-threaded-scroll]: A real browser would also have an optimization to disable threaded scrolling only if there was such an event listener, and transition back to threaded as soon as it doens't see `preventDefault` called.
+[^real-browser-threaded-scroll]: A real browser would also have an optimization to disable threaded scrolling only if there was such an event listener, and transition back to threaded as soon as it doesn't see `preventDefault` called.
 This situation is so important that there is also a special kind of event listener [designed just for it][designed-for].